Doudou14/Domoticz-apsystems_ecu/README.md

 ![Home Assistant Dashboard](https://github.com/Doudou14/Domoticz-apsystems_ecu/blob/main/dashboard.jpg)
 # Domoticz APsystems ECU Integration
 This is an integration for [Domoticz](https://domoticz.com/) that adds support for the [APsystems](http://www.apsystems.com) Energy Communication Unit (ECU) so that you are able to monitor your PV installation (inverters) in detail.
 It currently supports ECU B - ECU C and ECU R

 The installation procedure is based on [bjorn-meiger](https://www.bjorn-meijer.nl/en/2021/05/01/realtime-readout-apsystems-in-domoticz/)

+Support 4 inverter on ECU C or R. Only 2 inverter on ECU B

 ## Add dummy sensors in Domoticz
 * Create a Dummy sensor in Domoticz and call it 'Virtual switches' or another clear name.